The tiered approach uses a stepped strategy for determining what you carry as part of your EDC preparedness.

 Because it’s small, it allows you to carry supplies and equipment that don’t easily allow for EDC on your person.

-If sized properly, these bags can carry a good variety of supplies and equipment.
-The small size of these bags makes them easy to carry and not seem out of place in almost every environment.
+If appropriately sized, these bags can carry a good variety of supplies and equipment.
+The small size of these bags makes them easy to take and not seem out of place in almost every environment.

 With that, make sure you look low key and stay away from the tactical ninja, Molle webbing look.